OpenSimulationInterface/open-simulation-interface/README.md

 -------------

 In order to generate the doxygen documentation for OSI, please follow the following steps:
-1. Install Doxygen and set an environmental variable 'Doxygen' with the path to the binary file.
+1. Install [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html) and set an environmental variable 'doxygen' with the path to the binary file.
-2. Download and unzip the [zip file containing the filter proto2cpp.py](https://sourceforge.net/projects/proto2cpp/files/latest/download ).
+2. Download and unzip the [zip file containing the filter proto2cpp.py](https://sourceforge.net/p/proto2cpp/wiki/Home/ ).
+3. Install [graphviz-2.38](http://www.graphviz.org/Download_windows.php ) and set an environmental variable 'dot' with the path to the binary file.
-3. From the cmd navigate to the build directory and run:
+4. From the cmd navigate to the build directory and run:
 ```cmd
 cmake -DFILTER_PROTO2CPP_PY_PATH=<path-to-proto2cpp.py> <path-to-CMakeLists.txt>
 ```
-4. The build process will then generate the doxygen documentation under the directory doc.
+5. The build process will then generate the doxygen documentation under the directory doc.